How to become a computer technician

 Of course, all that hardware by itself does nothing, which is why you must also have a strong understanding of computer operating systems.
 Today, most users are using some form of Microsoft Windows, which is why you should know all of the most recent versions of Windows.
 If you plan on supporting other computers, such as Apple computers, you also need to know the macOS operating system.
 Also, keep in mind that some business and companies who run websites that require support may also have a distribution of Linux or other operating systems.

-Beyond understanding operating systems, knowing about popular software is good, since most users have questions about these everyday programs.
+Beyond understanding operating systems, knowing about popular software is good, because most users have questions about these everyday programs.

 Finally, computer drivers are yet another common source of problems so understanding drivers and knowing how to install and uninstall drivers is essential.